alf45tar/ix4-300d/README.md

    root@lenovo:~#
    ```

-## Trasform the NAS into a AirPlay speaker
+## Transform the NAS into a AirPlay speaker

 1. Connect a supported USB sound card
    ```